augustine24/Functions-loops-and-data-structures-assignment/README.md

 An assignment done in coursera that calculates the costs of orders of food.
 Each comment leads you through the objectives and steps of why certain code is being used.
+To run the code, you can use Visual Studio Code or https://www.online-python.com/online_python_compiler